ClickCease

 The claims from patients are complaints that the hernia mesh used for their hernia surgeries have caused health issues such as chronic pain, infection, adhesions, hernia recurrence, bowel perforation, bowel obstruction, mesh migration, mesh rejection, and more.
 Some patients had to have the mesh removed or undergo hernia revision surgery.

-If you have experienced any of these symptoms due to hernia revision surgery, then contact KBA Attorneys for professional legal assistance.
+If you have experienced any of these symptoms due to hernia revision surgery, then contact KBD Attorneys for professional legal assistance.
 In the meanwhile, here’s the latest in hernia mesh lawsuits.
 Check back for hernia mesh updates.

 Who Are Plaintiffs Suing in Hernia Mesh Lawsuits?